Module 1: Introduction to the New National Veterinary Accreditation Program

 This module describes how practicing veterinarians can play a role in an animal health emergency response.
 The various "teams" (NAHERC, VMAT, NVRT, State response) are reviewed to demonstrate their similarities and differences.
 Understanding the structure of a response and how it is coordinated is key to its success, thus the various components related to NIMS, ICS, NRF and the ESF are reviewed.
 Finally, the components of FAD PReP/NAHEMS Guidelines are described so veterinarians can comprehend what types of duties they will perform in an actual event.

-Modules 20: Slaughter Horse Transport
+Module 20: Slaughter Horse Transport

 This module explains why horses need to be relatively healthy before transport due to the physiological stress they will endure while being shipped long distances.
 Veterinarians will learn where to find current health and transport regulations for the interstate movement and international export of horses.
 The conditions that would make a horse unfit to travel to slaughter will be reviewed, as well as an overview of how to perform physical exams and assessments to determine a horse's fitness to travel.
 Finally, various recommendations that can be shared with owners and shippers to ensure their horses arrive at their destination within the legal regulatory framework will be addressed.

-Modules 21: Animals' Fitness to Travel
+Module 21: Animals' Fitness to Travel

 This module discusses the role of the veterinarian when evaluating the fitness of livestock for movement.
 Veterinarians will learn about various assessments (visual, ambulation, body condition, etc.) to perform on bovine, small ruminant, swine, equine, and deer to determine whether the animal is healthy enough to transport.
 Finally, steps that can be taken to make livestock transportation more comfortable for the animal and safer for the handlers will be reviewed.

-Modules 22: Animal Welfare: An Introduction
+Module 22: Animal Welfare: An Introduction

 This module introduces veterinarians to important concepts and issues surrounding animal welfare.
 The module covers the role of the veterinarian in animal welfare, definitions of animal welfare, how welfare can be measured and evaluated, and an overview of some contemporary animal welfare topics.

-Modules 23: Use of Antibiotics in Animals
+Module 23: Use of Antibiotics in Animals

 This module reviews the terms and concepts necessary for veterinarians to make informed decisions for the proper selection and judicious use of antibiotics in animals.
 The various benefits and limitations of antibiotic susceptibility testing options and how to correctly interpret a drug label are presented.
 A review of the many agencies involved in antibiotic regulation and antibiotic resistance and residue monitoring is provided as well as a review of the key components of the Animal Medicinal Drug Use Clarification Act (AMDUCA) and extra-label use of drugs.
 Numerous resources to assist in making informed decisions on antibiotic use in animals are also included.

-Modules 24: Collecting and Shipping Swine Diagnostic Samples
+Module 24: Collecting and Shipping Swine Diagnostic Samples

 This module provides information on collection techniques for swine diagnostic samples and the necessary steps for labeling, packaging, and shipping diagnostic samples from any animal species.
 It also emphasizes occasions when collecting samples is not appropriate, as in the case of suspected foreign animal diseases.
 Lastly, this module addresses regulations related to shipping samples to veterinary diagnostic laboratories.